MESH-Research/Pilcrow/docs/contributing/testing.md

 ::: tip
 These instructions focus on installing Cypress under Lando.
 Cypress can bit a bit of a resource hog and, as such, might be better run directly in your host environment.

-Also you can use Lando Extras to setup this configuration for you.
+Also you can use Lando Extras to set up this configuration for you.
 Run: `lando extras enable cypress`
 :::

 Add the following configuration to your `.lando.local.yml`.